bkahloon/data-platform/README.md

 # Terraform + EMR + Kafka + Zookeeper

-This project aims to stand up an EMR, Kafka and Zookeeper Cluster in AWS (work in progress).
+This project aims to stand up an EMR, Kafka and Zookeeper cluster in AWS (work in progress).

 ## Getting Started
 1. Install Terraform on Mac: `brew install terraform`